logo Mondo Disease Ontology

 Products

-mondo/mondo-base.owl Mondo Base Module The main ontology plus axioms connecting to select external ontologies, excluding the external ontologies themselves
+mondo/mondo-base.owl Mondo Base Release The main ontology plus axioms connecting to select external ontologies, excluding the external ontologies themselves

 Usages